anqueluc/DeepLearning-FakeNewsDetection/README.md

 ## Demonstration

-A demo file is also provided associated with 2 real news (one tweet from D. Trump and one tweet from B. Obama), and 2 fake news we created from those two real tweets.
+A demo file for a prediction using one of the best of the models we trained, is also provided associated with 2 real news (one tweet from D. Trump and one tweet from B. Obama), and 2 fake news we created from those two real tweets.

-You may need to check the path variables at the beginning of the file and then just run it.
+Just run :

 ```
 python3 demo.py